rom-py/rompy/docs/source/core_concepts.rst

 =================================

 .. note::
-   For information about Rompy's formatting and logging system, see :doc:`formatting`.
+   For information about Rompy's formatting and logging system, see :doc:`formatting_and_logging`.

    For details on using the command line interface, see :doc:`cli`.